Saint Paul's Episcopal Church (Benicia, California)

 Saint Paul's Episcopal Church of Benicia is historical church Building built in 1859 in Benicia, California in Solano County, California.
 The Saint Paul's Episcopal Church is a California Historical Landmark No. 862 listed on July 20, 1973.
 Saint Paul's Episcopal Church was designed Lt.
 Julian McAllister and built by shipwrights of the Pacific Mail Steamship Company.
 Saint Paul's Episcopal Church is built in the early California Gothic ecclesiastical architecture.
 The church as dedicated on February 12, 1860, years ago, by the church's first pastor Rev. William Ingraham and is still open.
-The church was founded on September 24, 1854 years ago, by Major F. D. Townsend, with the US Army in the Benicia Sate Capital Building.
+The church was founded on September 24, 1854 years ago, by Major F. D. Townsend, with the US Army in the Benicia State Capital Building.

 A historical marker is at Saint Paul's Episcopal Church of Benicia.
 The marker was placed there by The Historic Landmarks Committee, Grand Parlor, Native Sons of the Golden West.
 Benicia Parlor No.89, Native Sons of the Golden West and Benicia Parlor No.287, Native Daughters of the Golden West on October 17, 1954.